amccarthy9904/foobar/aws/aws.md

     - only pay for exact number of actions that happen

 • AWS Serverless Application Model (AWS SAM)
+    - simplify the development and deployment of serverless applications on AWS
+    - shorthand syntax to define functions, APIs, databases, and event source mappings
+    - model applications using YAML or JSON config files, transformed into AWS CloudFormation syntax on deploy
+    - built on top of CloudFormation
+    - abstract, short-hand syntax, define infrastructure with fewer lines of code, less errors
+    - AWS SAM CLI to build, test, and debug their serverless applications locally

 #### Containers:
 • AWS Copilot